dfinity/motoko/design/IDL.md

 T*(<X>^N) = leb128(N) T(<X>)^N
 ```

-Every recursive occurence of a type is encoded as an index into a sequence of *type definitions*.
+Every nested type is encoded as an index into a sequence of *type definitions*.
 This allows for recursive types and sharing of types occuring multiple times:

 ```
 I : <datatype> -> i8*